tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/creation-celestial-body-settings.rst

 3. :ref:`create_bodies_from_settings_first`

 .. warning::
-   Body settings are not used in the propagation: they are only used to define the *settings* of the body objects, and are used to create :class:`~tudatpy.numerical_simulation.environment.Body` objects, which are used during the propagation and contain the actual objects/functions performing the relevant calculations.
+   Body settings are not used in the propagation: they are only used to define the *settings* of the body objects, and are used to create :class:`~tudatpy.dynamics.environment.Body` objects, which are used during the propagation and contain the actual objects/functions performing the relevant calculations.
 This procedure is described in the separate page :ref:`create_modifying_bodies`.